 Physical parameterisations are described in chapters 9 and 10.
 The model includes an implicit treatment of vertical viscosity and diffusivity.
 The lateral Laplacian and biharmonic viscosity and diffusion can be rotated following a geopotential or neutral direction.
 There is an optional eddy induced velocity [Gent and Mcwilliams 1990] with a space and time variable coefficient Tréguier et al. [1997].
-The model has vertical harmonic viscosity and diffusion with a space and time variable coefficients with Blanke and Delecluse [1993], Large et al. [1994], or Pacanowski and Philander [1981] mixing schemes.
+The model has vertical harmonic viscosity and diffusion with a space and time variable coefficient, with options to compute the coefficients with Blanke and Delecluse [1993], Large et al. [1994], Pacanowski and Philander [1981], or Umlauf and Burchard [2003] mixing schemes.